andylacroce/gandalf-chatbot/README.md

 3. Commit your changes: `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin feature/your-feature`
 5. Open a pull request

+### Development Best Practices

+- Write tests for new features
+- Run tests in parallel with `npm run test:parallel` to save time
+- Update documentation for API changes
+- Follow the existing code style
+- Make sure all tests pass before submitting a pull request

 ---